North Memorial Family Medicine Residency Program

 Many of our residents have an interest in underserved medicine and health disparities, whether in an urban or rural setting.
-We believe broad, vigorous training enables our residents to practice anywhere, and 30% of our graduates go on to a rural practice.
+We believe broad, vigorous training enables our residents to practice anywhere, and 30 percent of our graduates go on to a rural practice.
 Community health and integration are also fundamental to the North Memorial residency experience.

 Our program has ACGME Osteopathic Recognition.

-- Curriculum emphasis available in underserved and international medicine, sports medicine, research, osteopathic medicine, reproductive health, treatment of substance use disorder, and procedures
+- Curriculum emphasis available in underserved medicine, sports medicine, research, osteopathic medicine, reproductive health, treatment of substance use disorder, and procedures

 - High volume inpatient medicine experience